Free Member CE Webinars

 Join Dr. Tim Bertelsman for this practical presentation that begins with a discussion of the current evidence-based evaluation and management of common lumbar structural pathology.
 The discussion will progress to review the most commonly overlooked “functional” problems that delay NMS recovery.
 In one way or another, these functional diagnoses contribute to many, if not all, of the lumbar structural diagnoses that chiropractors treat.
 Attendees will leave with immediately applicable, practical information for enhancing clinical outcomes.

 Evidence-based Diagnosis for Low Back PainContains 4 Component(s), Includes Credits Recorded On: 03/15/2018

 The purpose of this webinar from Dr. Robert Vining is to discuss an evidence-based diagnostic system and exam for low back pain.
 Low back pain can represent many conditions requiring different management strategies.
 However, conflicting terminology and poor or unknown diagnostic test validity result in diagnoses based largely on opinion.
 This webinar series presents and looks at the evidence supporting office-based diagnostic criteria for common neuromusculoskeletal diagnoses.

-Learn ACA: Online education from the profession’s most knowledgeable subject matter experts and respected thought leaders in chiropractic.
+Learn ACA: Education delivered by the chiropractic profession’s most respected experts and thought leaders -- anytime, anywhere.

-Earn and track continuing education (CE) credits in one, easy system: Get started today!
+Earn and track continuing education (CE) credits accepted in more than 30 states in one, easy system!

 How to register for a course: